Parliamentary elections in the Maldives

-The Maldivian parliamentary elections determine the composition of the People's Majlis for the next five years.
+The parliamentary elections in the Maldives determine the composition of the People's Majlis (parliament) for the next five years.

 Eligibility

 The Parliamentary Elections Act requires that parliament candidates be Maldives citizens who are not citizens of any other country, adhere to a Sunni school of Islam, be at least eighteen years of age, and be of sound mind.

 Candidates are disqualified if they have a decreed debt they are neglecting to pay off, have been convicted of a criminal offense for which they are serving a sentence of more than twelve months, have served over twelve months for a criminal offense without three years having lapsed since their release or pardon, or are a member of the Judiciary.

 Runoff elections

 During the parliamentary elections, if an electoral constituency has more than one candidate that got majority votes, a runoff election is held within fifteen days the official results of the election has been announced by the Elections Commission (EC).